≡ Menu

 A resume should contain your top skills and accomplishments.
 It is the first thing a potential school will review.
 The first tangible point of communication between you and your potential school principal is your resume and cover letter.

-If your resume is organized, current, and professional, this reflects the type of teacher you are likely to be.
-Sell yourself not only by what the resume contains but by its appearance.
-Both the content, design, and overall appearance are critical for your resume.
+If your resume is organized, current, and professional, it reflects the type of teacher you are likely to be.
+Sell yourself not only by what the resume contains but also by its appearance.
+Your resume’s content, design, and overall appearance are critical.

 Keep Your Teacher Focused Resume Current

-When hiring, school administrators and school hiring representatives read through a stack of resumes.
-This is time-consuming, and often time is what they don’t have.
+When hiring, school administrators and hiring representatives read through a stack of resumes.
+This is time-consuming, and often, they lack time.
 The more precise, organized, and shorter your resume, the easier it is for them to read.

-Allow the school hiring authorities to understand the benefits of hiring you by explaining your skill sets and experience in your resume.
-It needs to contain your full contact information, enabling them to connect with you easily.
-Keep it up to date, especially if you gain new knowledge or experience, change your contact information or take new courses.
+Your resume should explain your skill sets and experience to help the school’s hiring authorities understand the benefits of hiring you.
+It should also contain your complete contact information, enabling them to connect with you easily.
+Keep it up to date, especially if you gain new knowledge or experience, change your contact information, or take new courses.

 Focus on the Teaching Skills Relevant to the Job

-An essential function of a resume is to showcase your skills and career achievements.
-A resume should contain all of the reasons why the school should hire you.
-When you apply for a specific teaching position, focus on the skills you have for that particular job.
+A resume’s essential function is showcasing your skills and career achievements.
+It should also contain all the reasons why the school should hire you.
+When you apply for a specific teaching position, focus on your skills for that particular job.

-For instance, if you are applying for a job as an ESL (English as Second Language) teacher, you will probably focus on your previous ESL teaching experience, ESL courses you’ve taken, or your English B.A., and any other relevant experience you may have in that field.
+For instance, if you are applying for a job as an ESL (English as Second Language) teacher, you will probably focus on your previous ESL teaching experience, ESL courses, your English B.A., and any other relevant experience you may have.

 It wouldn’t mean too much to the school if you included your ability to drive a limousine or shingle and side a house.
-They are impressive skills to have but not relevant to teaching.
-Don’t include in-depth facts about non-related skills – save the room for relevant details.
+These are impressive skills, but they are not relevant to teaching.
+Don’t include in-depth facts about non-related skills—save the room for pertinent details.

 Construct the Right Kind of Resume

-If you choose to pursue a new teaching job through the numerous online job boards, it’s important to have an excellent, well-written, and keyword searchable professional resume that will get past the applicant tracking system.
+Suppose you pursue a new teaching job through the numerous online job boards.
+In that case, you must have an excellent, well-written, and keyword-searchable professional resume that will pass the applicant tracking system.

 Create different file formats for Internet applications.
-Schools prefer that the resume is uploaded or sent via email as an MS Word file, Rich Text, Text, or PDF format.
-Ensure you can easily edit the files to target the resume and cover letter to each position you submit a job application for.
+Schools prefer that the resume be uploaded or sent via email as an MS Word file, Rich Text, Text, or PDF format.
+Ensure you can easily edit the files to target the resume and cover letter for each position you apply for.
 Focus on the skills that are particular to each teaching position.

 Be Grammatically Correct

-Before printing, mailing, or submitting any form of your teacher-focused resume, complete a spell check.
+Complete a spell check before printing, mailing, or submitting any form of your teacher-focused resume.
 Check the grammar, punctuation, formatting, and content.
-Make sure it flows smoothly, is organized, and easy to read.
+Ensure it flows smoothly, is organized, and is easy to read.

-The quicker a school principal can go maneuver through your resume, the quicker you may have an interview and ultimately the position you are seeking.
+The quicker a school principal can maneuver through your resume, the quicker you may have an interview and, ultimately, the position you seek.
 A quick way to do this is to make a few lists before doing your resume.
 List your education, experience, specialized skills, and attributes.